amitguptagwl/BigBit/README.md

 For Linked Bytes format
 * We can perform the multiplication and division in the same way we multiply or divide polynomial equations.
 * To make a number odd/even or to determine if a number is odd/even, We can change/ check the last bit of 1st coefficient byte.

+# Encoding
+BitBig Linked Bytes (LB) format can be used to represent any text string in less memory space.

+# Security
+A decoder needs to calculate exponent value to decode the memory bytes in actual number.
+As all the formats in BigBit standard can represent very large number whereas LB & EHB format can represent any number in the universe, an attacker can alter bytes to engage the CPU of target machine to do complex calculation.
+Hence, It can be a good practice to limit the highest value or maximum number of bytes.

+# Terms
+You can freely use this standard for personal, commercial, educational, or other purpose without notifying the original author or mentioning author's name.
+Use BigBit on your own risk.
+The author will not be libale and responsible for any kind of issue caused by this standard.

 --------------------
 This document was originally written in Aug 2018 but being published on github on 1st Nov 2018